When was Dragon Age: Origins released?

 Short answers, pulled from the story.

-Inon Zur composed the music for Dragon Age: Origins.
-The soundtrack was recorded by a 44-piece orchestra and merged to sound like an 88-piece orchestra.
+Inon Zur composed the soundtrack for Dragon Age: Origins, collaborating with vocalist Aubrey Ashburn and BioWare Audio Director Simon Pressey.
+The music was performed by the 44-piece Northwest Sinfonia, recorded twice and merged to sound like an 88-piece orchestra.